 Early History of the Farenoomb family

-Another 333 words (24 lines of text) covering the years 1290, 1312, 1483, 1753 and are included under the topic Early Farenoomb History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Farenoomb research.
+Another 100 words (7 lines of text) covering the years 1290, 1312, 1483, 1753, 1642, 1636 and are included under the topic Early Farenoomb History in all our PDF Extended History products and printed products wherever possible.

 Farenoomb Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Farenoomb has been recorded under many different variations, including Farnham, Farnhams, Farnhan, Fearnham, Farneham and others.

 Early Notables of the Farenoomb family (pre 1700)

 Notables of the family at this time include Richard Farnham (d.
 1642), fanatic, "a weaver who came from Colchester to Whitechapel about 1636, where he and a fellow-craftsman, John Bull, announced that they were prophets inspired with ‘the...